laegsgaardTroels/laegsgaardtroels.github.io/_posts/2018-11-09-bias-variance-trade-off.md

-The bias-variance trade-off is a statistical trade-off which can be used as a heuristic to talk about model performance.
+The bias-variance <!--more-->  trade-off is a statistical trade-off,  which can be used as a heuristic to talk about model performance.

 The bias-variance trade-off is given as